How to maintain a WordPress website: 5 Actionable Tips

 3. Security

 Did you know that around 30,000 WordPress sites a DAY are hacked?
-It’s not just the fact that themes and plugins are made by many different developers but the biggest reason is that around 65% of all the worlds website are built with WordPress.
-The next platform, Shopify is 6.7% and Wix 2.9% with other platforms lower so you can see that with the majority of sites being built using WordPress why so many get hacked.
-I use a free plugin called Wordfence that not only provides my site with a firewall but also weekly scans for any vulnerabilities or malicious code on the website.
-Think of it as a burgler alarm, Wordfence then sends you an email after each scan to let you know so you can take further action.
-Once set up you don’t need to do anything unless alerted.
+It’s not just the fact that themes and plugins are made by many different developers, but the biggest reason is that around 65% of all the world’s websites are built with WordPress.
+The next platform, Shopify, is 6.7%, and Wix is 2.9%, with other platforms lower, so you can see that with the majority of sites being built using WordPress, it is no wonder so many get hacked.

 4. New Content

-Whatever platform your website is built on it’s new and updated content that keeps it going.
-Just having a website sat there that’s never updated isn’t good for search engine rankings as Google can see when you add new content when it crawls your website.
-How annoyed do you get when you land on a website and the information is really out of date, so you click off.
-Visitors clicking off the website also shows Google something is up.
-At the end of the day Google is a business just like us and their business is to give us relevant results for what we are searching for.
-If it’s out of date it’s not good for business.
-To remedy this go into your site at least once a month and make sure content is up to date.
+How annoyed do you get when you land on a website and the information is really out of date, so you click off?
+Visitors clicking off the website also shows Google that something is up.
+At the end of the day, Google is a business just like us, and its business is to give us relevant results for what we are searching for.
+If it’s out of date, it’s not good for business.
+To maintain a WordPress website, therefore, go into your site at least once a month and make sure the content is up to date.
 A blog is also a really good way to keep adding new and fresh content to your website.

 5. Health Checks